NoBlackBoxes/LastBlackBox/boxes/atoms/_lessons/The-Periodic-Table.md

-# Atoms: The Periodic Table
+# Atoms : The Periodic Table
 Organizing the elements into a table reveals a regular pattern, which is linked to the fundamental chemical properties of each material.

 ## [Video](https://vimeo.com/1028399080)